 - More secure: Direct deposit eliminates the risk of a paper check being lost, stolen, or damaged during mailing.

-- Cost-effective: Using direct deposit is usually free, while cashing a check at a check-cashing store may result in fees.
+- Cost-effective: Direct deposit is usually free, while cashing a check at a check-cashing store may incur fees.

 - Environmentally friendly: Choosing direct deposit helps to reduce paper waste and protect the environment.

 Another often overlooked benefit is that using direct deposit for your tax refund provides options.
-You can divide your refund into three different financial accounts, including checking, savings, and IRA.
+You can divide your refund into three financial accounts: checking, savings, and an IRA.
 You even have the opportunity to purchase savings bonds with your refund.
 For those interested in divvying up your refund, use this form: Form 8888, Allocation of Refund (Including Savings Bond Purchases).

 What to Do If You Haven’t Received Your Refund

-Tax returns received in the current year will be processed depending on which refunds are due first.
+Tax returns received in the current year will be processed according to which refunds are due first.
 Tax returns where taxes are owed are processed last.
-However, if payment is received with the tax return, the payment gets deposited immediately to credit the taxpayer’s account.
+However, if payment is received with the tax return, the payment is deposited immediately to credit the taxpayer’s account.

 As tax returns get processed, there may be delays if there is missing information, suspected identity theft, or fraud.
 The IRS will try to correct the information without contacting you, but they will send you a letter if they need more information.